Node.js with Dr Takhir Mamirov

-I am working on a proposal for Latvian National Health system. it will be Online system where thousands simultaneous users will work with theirs Patient cards, will be able to complete registration for a doctors, send and receive receipts etc. I was going to use ASP.NET based proposal, but would you advise me to choose NODE.js platform?
+I am working on a proposal for the Latvian National Health system. it will be Online system where thousands of simultaneous users will work with their Patient cards, will be able to complete registration for doctors, send and receive receipts etc. I was going to use ASP.NET based proposal, but would you advise me to choose NODE.js platform?
 What are the main benefits for it?

 The official NodeJS website (http://nodejs.org) has a lot of guide and API stuff to start up the development; it also has a list of references to a bunch of NodeJS communities (http://nodejs.org/community).
 There are also a lot of internet articles devoted to different patterns and approaches for using the NodeJS in custom server-side development.

 Your current Node.Js project is also start up from Australia.
-Why customer decided to replace PhP with node.js?
+Why did the customer decide to replace PHP with node.js?